mk-milly02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### 16. What's next?
 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file `/etc/passwd`.

+#### 17. I hate bins
+17-hidethisword displays all the lines in the file `/etc/passwd` that do not contain the pattern “bin”.